silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 **Adding the header row**

 To add it we have to create a short function called `getHeaderRow`.
-As an argument, it gets a column order (as keys of columns) and returns a row object that contains the only a cell of the `header` type.
+As an argument, it gets a column order (as keys of columns) and returns a row object that contains only a cell of the `header` type.
 We also added some green background to those cells.

 <Gist id='32c10a2f03059d8153ca300d2f11314f' file='getHeaderRow.ts' />